-NOTE If the associated view is empty, check whether there is any content coded to the row (case) node.
-If you select to show Cell Coding, the associated view will be empty if there is no content coded to the column (theme) node.
+NOTE If the associated view is empty, check whether there is any content coded to the row (case) code.
+If you select to show Cell Coding, the associated view will be empty if there is no content coded to the column (theme) code.
 If you select to show Summary Links, the associated view is empty when there is no content linked to the current cell in the matrix.

 While exploring the content in the associated view, you can display the context around a coded reference—for example, you could display the whole paragraph around a coded sentence.